EXPPECT Pelvic Pain Team

 Lorraine is committed to driving forward research into pain, such that treatments to reduce suffering and improve quality of life can be developed.
 She is the Principal Investigator for two international multi-centre drug trials looking at the development of new pain medication.
 Additionally, Lorraine has recently edited the 'Acute Pain' chapter within 'Smith and Aitkenhead's Textbook of Anaesthesia'.

 When not involved with pain, Lorraine is a Consultant Anaesthetist based at St John's Hospital, Livingston.

 Clinical Psychologist, NHS Lothian

-Shona Brown completed her undergraduate degree in Psychology and her Doctorate in Clinical Psychology at the University of Edinburgh.
-She has been involved in a number of research projects; including her doctoral thesis exploring the effectiveness of a cognitive-behavioural therapy (CBT) based self-help approach for non-cardiac chest pain.
-Shona has worked in various settings as a psychologist, including the Pain Management Service at the Astley Ainslie Hospital.
+Sarah Young completed her undergraduate degree in Psychology and her Doctorate in Clinical Psychology at the University of Glasgow.
+She has worked in various settings as a psychologist, including currently in the Pain Management Service at the Astley Ainslie Hospital.
 She has an interest in the role of psychology in helping people to cope with the impact of chronic pain on their lives.

 Mia first qualified as a registered nurse in China in 1989 and worked in gynaecology, general medicine and infectious disease wards as a staff nurse.
 Mia then retrained at Edinburgh Napier University and qualified as a staff nurse in 2014.
 After working on a gynaecology inpatient ward for about three years, she developed an interest in endometriosis and pelvic pain and became an endometriosis and pelvic pain nurse specialist in August 2022.